 In November we published the Gender Pay Gap figures for the overall Law Society Group, which we are part of.
-The figures compare positively with the gender pay gap, which is 18.4 percent (ONS 2017).
+The figures compare positively with the national gender pay gap, which is 18.4 percent (ONS 2017).

 Mean Median

-Law Society 11.1% 5.6%
+Law Society Group 11.1 percent 5.6 percent

-Group